15 Jul Running the wrong play: Missed Opportunities for Contact Centers

 Segment Customers using IVR -Fan Engagement

 The NFL has made major efforts to engage with their fans.
-From play 60 to the Draft’s Fan Zone, the NFL give fans the power to create their own memories.
+From play 60 to the Draft’s Fan Zone, the NFL gives fans the power to create their own memories.
 You may not have prime seating for the next draft, but you can give your customers the power to answer their own questions.
-Many contact centers are missing the tackle in respects to IVR.
+Many contact centers are missing the tackle with respect to IVR.
 Interactive Voice Response (IVR) is a menu system that enables the dial pad to segment and route callers to the appropriate team.
-Maximizing technology like this allows customers have the power to solve their own problems, by retrieving the information without speaking to a live agent.
+Maximizing technology like this allows customers to have the power to solve their own problems, by retrieving the information without speaking to a live agent.
 As a result, your company’s professionalism and availability to your customers will increase.

 Empower agents-Be Vince Lombardi

 As the great Vince Lombardi said, “The achievements of an organization are the results of the combined effort of each individual.”
 Agents are more than a piece of the company, they are the driving force behind it and it’s only right to treat them as such.
-If your agents feels involved, motivated and valued, you will surely see an increase in their productivity.
+If your agents feel involved, motivated and valued, you will surely see an increase in their productivity.
 A pro tip is to use the G.R.O.W method in your coaching session- if you do not have coaching session, start implementing them.
 G.R.O.W is an acronym that stands for Goal, Reality, Options and Way.
 This type of coaching sets realistic goals, while creating a safe place for the coachee to develop a game plan to achieve their goals.
 Do not forget, your main focus as a coach is to unlock hidden potential and guide them in the right direction.
 With proper coaching, your agents will definitely be empowered.

 Maximize the internal knowledge- Veteran players

 Ray Lewis, Ed Reed, Randy Moss, Micheal Irvin are just a few examples of exceptional veteran leaders.
 When your company makes the effort to teach each other, the morality of employees will be positively affected.
 Who knows, you may have the next training and development guru right under your nose.
 By using internal top performers, they have spent time on the phones, dealt with the clients, and will serve as a role model for the newly added employees.
-Not only will your new employees receive proper training, but you tenured employees will have new career opportunities.
+Not only will your new employees receive proper training, but your tenured employees will have new career opportunities.

 Simplify the toolbox- Simplify the playbook